Overview of the dYdX Improvement Proposal (DIP) lifecycle.

 - a voting period - vote start date and vote end date set to a 4 day voting period, and

-- a voting delay - a Snapshot block number that is 6570 blocks (approximately 1 day) in the future.
+- a voting delay - a Snapshot block number that is 6570 blocks (approximately 1 day based on 13.2 second block time) in the future.
 The Snapshot block number locks the state of community members who can vote.
 Token holders who hold tokens before the Snapshot block number are eligible to vote.
 Before the snapshot of each address’ respective voting power, the voting delay gives DYDX/stkDYDY holders time to acquire tokens, delegate voting power, and move tokens between wallets (moving tokens between wallets only applies to DYDX holders).

 For decisions that don’t require an on-chain smart contract call, notably changes to the Trading and Liquidity Provider rewards formulas, Snapshot votes are considered the binding and final vote.
 The proposer will need to include the requirements above and provide: